 While it's admittedly tricky to avoid every fabric that science deems bad your skin, informing yourself on the dangers of certain textiles can lead to wiser decisions about how often you choose to purchase and wear harmful fabrics.
 There's something to be said for the "ignorance is bliss" mindset, but when it comes to small sartorial tweaks that could greatly improve the health of your skin and body, knowledge is undoubtedly the way to go.

 To make it a bit easier for you, we did the dirty work and dug through the depths of the internet to provide you with the skin-saving information you need.
-Keep scrolling to find out the worst fabrics for your skin, and shop stylish pieces made of fabrics that are, alternatively, good for your precious skin.
+Keep scrolling to find out the worst fabrics for your skin and to shop stylish pieces made of fabrics that are, alternatively, good for your precious skin.

 When you think of bamboo, a buttery-soft, fluid fabric probably comes to mind, but in reality, that's not how it's found in nature.
 In its natural state, bamboo is stiff and rough.
 According to research conducted by sustainable outdoor clothing brand Patagonia, the process to convert bamboo to its softest state (rayon fiber) releases toxic chemicals (carbon disulfide, sodium hydroxide, and sulfuric acid—eek!) that are actually reproductive hazards.

-As anyone with dry or itchy skin issues will tell you, certain fabrics exacerbate the problem.
+As anyone with dry- or itchy-skin issues will tell you, certain fabrics exacerbate the problem.
 One of the biggest culprits is one that's found in nature—wool (not to be confused with the softer merino wool).
 Live Science says that wearing wool can trigger eczema flare-ups, and a Mayo Clinic doctor, Megan Johnston Flanders, MD, says that the fabric can even irritate normal skin.

 Toxic chemicals aside, synthetic fabrics simply don't breathe, and anyone who's worn polyester on a hot summer day is probably well aware of that.
 The fabric also traps odors, which Popular Science explained in an article.
 Not to go into too much gory detail, but skin germs found in sweat feast on chemicals, which synthetic fibers can't absorb, therefore creating an environment for smelly bacteria to grow.
 All signs point to polyester being the number one worst fabric for skin.

 Any fabric made to be wrinkle-resistant (even non-synthetic ones) get their wrinkle-free powers from a hazardous chemical called formaldehyde.
-ScienceDaily reported that greener methods are being investigated, but in the meantime if you're tempted to purchase an item based on this quality, we suggest sticking with natural fabrics and grabbing the steamer instead.
+ScienceDaily reported that greener methods are being investigated, but in the meantime, if you're tempted to purchase an item based on this quality, we suggest sticking with natural fabrics and grabbing the steamer instead.

 The reason that vintage clothing can be harmful to skin is simple.
-According to Dr. Ava Shamban of Everyday Health, "Old fabrics and furs that have not been cleaned properly or not been stored in a dust-free garment bag can harbor years' worth of dust and dander that can really raise a rash."
+According to Ava Shamban of Everyday Health, "Old fabrics and furs that have not been cleaned properly or not been stored in a dust-free garment bag can harbor years' worth of dust and dander that can really raise a rash."
 Do yourself a favor, and get your newly acquired vintage piece thoroughly cleaned before wearing.

 The Most Skin-Friendly Fabrics

 By process of elimination, you've probably already guessed that the best fabrics for your skin are natural ones.
-These include cotton (especially organic), merino wool (which is softer than wool, thanks to finer fibers), cashmere, hemp, silk, alpaca, and linen.
+These include cotton (especially organic), merino wool (which is softer than wool thanks to finer fibers), cashmere, hemp, silk, alpaca, and linen.

 If skin health is a concern of yours, we hope this will encourage you to be more mindful of the materials your clothes are made of.